 - Lack of training — Guards and surveillance personnel are only as good as their training.
 If a person doesn’t know the property or their tools, they cannot do their job.

 If a property owner has security in place, they can still be found responsible for failings in their security solution, which ultimately caused your damages.
 Work with an attorney to determine who is at fault for your losses and get the compensation you’re entitled to.

 When Security Fails, Someone Should Be Held Accountable, and Our Philadelphia Premises Liability Lawyers Are on Your Side

 You have a right to feel safe on someone else’s property, and if they fail to provide a secure environment, they are at fault.
 Work with our attorneys in order to build a case so that you can be compensated for any financial loss, physical injury or emotional suffering caused during a security lapse.
 For a free consultation, call the law firm of McCann & Wall at 215-569-8488, or 302-888-1221, or contact us online.
-Our Philadelphia negligent security lawyers have 26 years of combined experience aggressively pursuing damages for our clients.
+Our Philadelphia negligent security lawyers have more than five decades of combined experience aggressively pursuing damages for our clients.
 We represent victims in Pennsylvania including Delaware County and Chester County, Delaware and New Jersey.